-- CIBIL Score: This is the first section of the CIBIL report that features a 3 digit number between 300 and 900 which sums up the credit worthiness of an individual.
+- CIBIL Score: This is the first section of the CIBIL report that features a 3 digit number between 300 and 900 which sums up the credit history of an individual.
 The score is calculated using the credit data of an individual using a proprietary algorithm.
+Click for more details

-- Account Information: This part contains information about your current as well as previous loans and credit cards, your outstanding balance, overdue amount, loan amount, credit card limit, etc.
+- Account Information: This part of the CIBIL credit report contains information about your current as well as previous loans and credit cards, your outstanding balance, overdue amount, loan amount, credit card limit, etc.

-- Credit Enquiries: Whenever you apply for a credit card/loan, the lender requests CIBIL for a copy of your credit report.
+- Enquiry Information: Whenever you apply for a credit card/loan, the lender requests CIBIL for a copy of your credit report.
 Such a request made by the lender is called an enquiry.
-This section of the CIR contains details of the reason as well as dates when such enquiries made along with the name of the financial institution that made the enquiry.
+This section of the CIR contains details of the purpose, amount and dates when such enquiries were made along with the name of the financial institution that made the enquiry.

 What is CIBIL Rank?

-As CIBIL rank indicates a company’s creditworthiness it can significantly affect the chances of getting a new loan sanctioned.
+As CIBIL rank indicates a company’s past handling of credit, it can significantly affect the chances of getting a new loan sanctioned.
 The closer a company’s CIBIL rank is to 1, the greater are the chances of getting approved for a new loan.

 Following are the key services offered by CIBIL to Indian financial institutions such as banks and NBFCs:

 - Fraud and ID Management